hantuzun/hantuzun.com/content/posts/example.md

 ### Sidenotes

+I'm going through such a pain for the sake of sidenotes.{{% sidenote "sn-example" %}}
+This is a sidenote!
+{{% /sidenote %}}Then, we continue with a new sentence.

+### Marginnotes

+There's also marginnotes, notes without numbers.
+{{% marginnote "mn-example" %}}
-I'm going through such a pain for the sake of sidenotes.{{% sidenote "sn-example" %}}This is a sidenote!
-Let's get this a little bit longer so we can see how it performs in multiple lines.{{% /sidenote %}} Then, we continue with a new sentence.
+This is a margin note.
+Let's get this a little bit longer so we can see how it performs in multiple lines.
+{{% /marginnote %}}

 ### Tweets